holycrap872/ucls-hs-intro-to-cs/CourseMaterial/04_pythoshop/08_blending_pictures/lesson_plan.md

     - What's been hard?
     - Things to remember?
 - `create_bmp`
-    - Why exist
+    - Why exists
-    - Important of return
+    - Importance of return
 - Class filter
     - Split images
     - Half from `image`, have from `other_image`